So you decide to step out of your comfort zone and become better in any and every aspect of your life.

 2. But – “But” negates whatever statement that precedes it.
-“I want to quit my job but…….
-Your mind does not focus on quitting your job and only sees the income, hard work and time needed to achieve the goal of quitting your job.
+For example, “I want to quit my job but…….
+Your mind does not focus on quitting your job and only sees the income, hard work, and time needed to achieve the goal of quitting your job.
 Replace “but” with “And.”

-3. Should – Whenever you use the word “should” generally creates a sense of guilt.
-“I should go swimming,” makes you feel guilty for not swimming.
-Replace “should” word with “choose,” as in, “I choose to go swimming, or I choose not to go swimming Today.”
+3. Should – Whenever you use the word “should,” it generally creates a sense of guilt.
+For example, “I should go swimming” makes you feel guilty for not swimming.
+Instead, replace the “should” word with “choose,” as in, “I choose to go swimming, or I choose not to go swimming today.”

-4. Maybe – This word indicates indecision, doubt, or uncertainty as to a course of action.
+4. Maybe – This word indicates indecision, doubt, or uncertainty about a course of action.
 For example, in “Maybe I’d better wait to …” replace “Maybe” with “I will” or “I will not.”
-“I will” or “I will not” emits feelings of confidence, sounds like the more positive words and resolve what are so important to our well-being.
+“I will” or “I will not” emits feelings of confidence, sounds like the more positive words, and resolve what are so crucial to our well-being.

 5. Soon or Later – Both are non-committal and indefinite references to time.
 Replace these words with a definite time and date.
 Imagine what could happen to your integrity and deadlines when these words are used frequently.
 When you use I’m going to do something “soon” or “later,” no one can determine when whatever it is will get done.

-6. Someday – Someday, is the same as soon or later, when it is used, it shows the lack of commitment and is much too indefinite.
+6. Someday – Someday is the same as sooner or later.
+When it is used, it shows the lack of commitment and is much too indefinite.
 Replace “someday” with a specific time and date.

 7. Never – This word is absolute in the negative context.
 Replace the word “never” with a non-absolute term

-8. Won’t – The word “won’t” implies reluctance, an unwillingness, or closed-mindedness, and it is quite harmful because like others negative absolute terms it decreases our self-confidence and closes the doors to our self-improvement
+8. Won’t – The word “won’t” implies reluctance, an unwillingness, or closed-mindedness, and it is pretty harmful because, like others negative absolute terms, it decreases our self-confidence and closes the doors to our self-improvement

 10. Try or (I’ll Try) y) – Replace “I’ll try” with “I’ll do my best” or “I will.”

-These words must be given serious thought before we use them in our “self talk” or in the conversations we have with others.
-Because words hold so much power they can influence the way people view us, our business and our opinions of ourselves as well as what we
+These words must be given serious thought before using them in our “self-talk” or our conversations with others.
+Because words hold so much power, they can influence the way people view us, our business, and our opinions of ourselves as well as what we

 #4.
 Know your priority goals for any day

-Every night before you go to sleep write your goals for the next day.
-When you wake up read and focus on them.
+Every night before you go to sleep, write your goals for the next day.
+Then, when you wake up, read and focus on them.
 You’ll be more ready and energized to fulfill them because of a specific focus.
 Do not allow anything to distract you until those targets or goals are accomplished.
 This will help you feel better every day and, it will boost your energy for anything else you want to finish that day because you will be proud of fulfilling the goals and keeping your word with yourself.
 You will find the journey for self-improvement excited and you will feel better every day.

-I practice this every day, and this helps me lot in everyday to-do tasks.
-I write every task I plan to finish the next day and checked one by one as I finished it or at the and of the day.
+I practice this every day, and this helps me a lot in everyday to-do tasks.
+I write every task I plan to finish the next day and checked one by one as I finish it or at the end of the day.
 Don’t overload yourself with so many jobs.
 Write only the most important ones for the next day – the ones you plan to finish.

-If you can’t finish them for some reasons, write them again for the following day.
-But be careful with this and take care this to not become your habit.
+If you can’t finish them for some reason, write them again for the following day.
+But be careful with this and take care of this to not become your habit.

 #5.
 Stop comparing yourself with the others

 You must know that you are unique.
-No one is like you, and you can’t be as the others.
-Your success is maybe more significant than the others but if you always compare yourself and your life to other people and their lives you will develop destructive habits and a lot of negative feelings.
+No one is like you, and you can’t be like the others.
+Your success is maybe more significant than the others, but if you constantly compare yourself and your life to other people and their lives, you will develop destructive habits and a lot of negative feelings.

 How to stop comparing your job, car, house, relationships with others?
 How to control yourself when these thoughts come to you?